filiph/dart-xml/README.md

            ])
     ]);

-Though it's probably easier to let the parser do the work for you:
+... or you can let the parser do the work for you:

     XmlElement test =
     XML.parse(